Snehamulla Simham: Premise

-Maya (Nalini), a confident college student from a wealthy family falls for her recently joined professor Vaishakan (Mammootty).
+Maya, a confident college student from a wealthy family falls for her recently joined professor Vaishakan.
 In a college arts festival, Vaishakan criticizes her poem and after that she takes a fancy to him.

 Vaishakan from bad experiences in his personal life has become disillusioned, embittered, and anti-authoritarian and does not care much about his life.
-His fellow professor, Venu (Lalu Alex) an old friend who hasn't seen him in some time, encourages him to give up his alcoholism and pursue a stable family life.
+His fellow professor, Venu an old friend who hasn't seen him in some time, encourages him to give up his alcoholism and pursue a stable family life.

-Her family wish for her to marry Mohan (Mukesh) who is the son of a family friend and is considered by her family a suitable alliance.
+Her family wish for her to marry Mohan who is the son of a family friend and is considered by her family a suitable alliance.
 In the meantime, Vaisakhan has no interest in Maya's romantic feelings and clashes with her family.

 The movie explores Vaishakan's background story and why he has become so embittered.
 It also explores the experience of a headstrong and confident young woman like Maya in a conventional Kerala household.